-The years between the partition of Bengal and the beginning of the First World War, which made tremendous change in the political situation of India, were years of comparative political inactivity in Kerala.
-The solitary incident which may be said to be an indication that the Malayalee middle class was slowly but unmistakably coming into political activity was the determined fight put up by K. Ramakrishna Pillai, a radical journalist of Trivandrum, against the then Dewan of Travancore.
-His articles in the paper Swadeshabhimani were so powerful an exposure of the Dewan's misdeeds that Ramakrishna Pillai was exiled from Travancore in 1910.
-It is significant that Ramakrishna Pillai was the first author in Malayalam language, and to the knowledge of the writer of these lines, one of the first two in any Indian language, the other being Har Dayal who wrote in Hindi, to write a biography of Karl Marx; his Karl Marx appeared in 1912.
-Had Lenin come to know of this as he came to know of the 1908 strike action of the Bombay working class, he would have said not only that the Indian working class was coming into action but that the Indian intellectuals were on the way to becoming the vehicles of socialist consciousness.
+The years between the partition of Bengal and the beginning of the First World War, which made tremendous changes in the political situation of India, were years of comparative NQK8 political inactivity in Kerala.
+The solitary incident which may be said to be an indication that the Malayalee middle class was slowly but unmistakably coming into political activity was the determined fight put up by the late K. Ramakrishna Pillai, a radical journalist of Trivandrum, against the then Dewan of Travancore.
+His articles in the paper Swadeshabhimani were so powerful an exposure of the Dewan's misdeeds that Ramakrishna Pillai was exiled from Travancore in 1910. significant that Ramakrishna Pillai was the first author in Malayalam language-and, to the knowledge of the writer of these lines, in any Indian language-to write a biography of Karl Marx; his Karl Marx appeared in 1912.
+Had Lenin come to know of this as he came to know of the 1905 strike action of the Bombay working class, he would have said not only the Indian working class was coming into action but that the Indian intellectuals were on the way to becoming the vehicles of Socialist conciousness.

-Ramakrishna Pillai, however, was a solitary figure in the political field in those pre-war years.
-It is true that he had the sympathy of thousands of ordinary men and women in Travancore : as he himself describe in his article on 'Exile' tens of thousands of people crowded around him at Trivandrum and on the way to the border of Travancore when he was being taken out of the state.
-The middle class as a class, was however not yet concious enough to transform this popular sentimenat into a militant peoples movement.
-What is more, - Ramakrishna Pillai himself did not go further than exposing the misdeeds of the Dewan; he did not realize the necessity of ending either the system of princely autocracy in the state of Travancore or of imperialist domination in India, or even bringing about reforms in the system.
+Ramakrishna Pillai however was a solitary figure in the political field in those pre-war years.
+It is true that he had the sympathy of thousands of ordinary men and women in Travancore: as he himself describes in his article on "Exile", tens of thousands of people crowded around him at Trivandrum and on the way to the border of Travancore when he was being taken out of the State.
+The middle class, as a class, was however not yet conscious enough to transform this popular sentiment into a militant people's movement.
+What is more, Ramakrishna Pillai himself did not go further than exposing the misdeeds of the Dewan; he did not realise the necessity of ending either the system of the princely autocracy in the state of Travancore or of the imperialist domination in India, or even bringing about reforms in the system.
 Hence, though Ramakrishna Pillai's fight against the Dewan may be considered to be the beginning of the entry of the middle class into the arena of politics, the solitary nature of his fight should be taken as an indication that they had a long way to go before becoming an active political force.

-In the years of the First World War and after however, the situation changed.
-The Home Rule Movement, initiated and powerfully led by Annie Besant, caught the imagination of the middle class in Kerala.
+It was in the years of war and after that the situation changed.
+The Home Rule Movement initiated and powerfully led by Mrs. Besant caught the imagination of the middle class in Kerala.
 A significant incident took place at Calicut where a meeting was being held under the chairmanship of the Collector to canvass support for Britain's war effort.
-A member of the audience started to speak in Malayalam, but was asked by the chairman to speak in English; he refused to do so.
-This led to a commotion.
-It was, in fact, far more significant than a single incident; it showed that the young and growing middle class was no more prepared to let the domination of the British rulers go unchallenged.
-The speaker was opposed not only to speaking in English in his own country, but also to India giving war loans to Britain, for he said: "It is strange that a debtor (India) should give loans to a creditor (Britain)."
+A member of the audience, M. P. Narayana Menon who started to speak in Malayalam, was asked by the chairman to speak in English, but refused to do so.
+This led to a commotion in the meeting.
+It was, in fact, far more than a single incident, for it showed that the young and growing middle class was no more prepared to let the domination of the British rulers go unchallenged.
+Mr. Narayana Menon was opposed not only to speaking in English in his own country, but also to India giving war loans to Britain, for said he, "it is strange for a debtor (India) to give loans to a creditor (Britain)".